Connecting Google Drive with CS Linux Machines

 - When you click Google account, a login window will open as shown below.
 Enter your Google mail address.
 For regular Google account, you would normally need to enter your gmail address.
 Example: firstname.lastname@example.org, but for Rutgers ScarletApps, the email would be your NetID@scarletmail.rutgers.edu as shown below.

 - (Skip this step if you are entering your gmail.com email address) For users with @scarletmail.rutgers.edu address, another familiar windows will open asking you to enter your credential on Central Authentication Server (CAS) Login screen as shown below.
 Please enter your NetID and Password and click the Login button.

 - If you entered the correct credentials, a window below will open informing you that Linux Gnome wants to access things listed.
 Click the Allow button to continue

 - Once authorized, a window showing all Google services that can be accessed by Linux Gnome is presented to you as below.
 Feel free to turn off things you don't want Gnome to access after you test them.

 - The setup is completed.
 You can close this Online Accounts window now.
 To access your Google Drive, look under Gnome menu as show below and select the item with Google account name listed in the menu to access it.

-- You can access it from the command line through /run/user/UID/davfs, where UID is your numerical user ID.
+/run/user/UID/gvfs/google-drive:host=scarletmail.rutgers.edu,user=yourNetID]$, where UID is your numerical user ID.
 (You can use the "id" command if you don't know it.)
 In that directory you'll see all the external services mounted through Gnome.
-We don't have a good solution if you're not using Gnome.
+However the content looks like unreable via command line.
+We recommend that you use drag/drop of Nautilus.
+Nautilus is able to interpret the character lists, but Calibre, OpenOffice and others cannot.
 There are other tools available, but they don't look like anything we'd want to support on our public systems.